Worried about sending personal or financial data over email?

 Most email services only encrypt data in transit.
 Once a message lands in someone's inbox, it's often readable by others with access.

-Let’s look at the best ways to send a secure email, how they work, and when to use them - including a step-by-step guide to sending a secure message with recipient identity checks.
+Below are the main ways to send a secure email, how they work, and when each fits - including a step-by-step guide to sending a secure message with recipient identity checks.

 Why Secure Email Matters